Keeping your details secure

 - Do not keep your cheque book and bank/credit cards together.

 - Check your credit report periodically to make sure no one else is obtaining credit using your identity.

 Your Leek United Accounts

 - Report any lost or stolen passbooks to us immediately on 0808 281 9308 or call into any branch so that we can take the necessary steps to protect your account.

 - When Leek United calls any customer we verify that we are talking to the correct person by asking them security questions including personal details.

-If you wish to check the call is genuine, ask the caller whether they are from our head office or one of our branches and call them back using a telephone number you know is correct.
-All our telephone numbers and contact details for our branches) can be found on the website or you can call our head office on 01538 384151.
+If you wish to check the call is genuine, ask the caller whether they are from our Customer Service Centre or one of our branches and call them back using a telephone number you know is correct.
+All our telephone numbers and contact details for our branches) can be found on the website or you can call our Customer Service Centre on 01538 384151.